elegant-scipy/elegant-scipy/markdown/ch5.markdown

 <!-- solution begin -->

-We first list the non-zero elements of the array, left-to-right and top-to-bottom, as if reading a book:
+**Solution:** We first list the non-zero elements of the array, left-to-right and top-to-bottom, as if reading a book:

 ```python